mnadalc/front-end-assignment/README.md

 This project allows Hurtigruten to asses potential frontend candidates with real, working code.

+You have two options.

+### Send in your own project

+If you have an existing pet project or something that you are proud of and using the following technologies, send it to us.

+- One of the modern JavaScript frameworks
+- TypeScript
+- CSS (preferably not a library like Bootstrap)
+- Tests

+### Choose our assignment

+Spend only **2-3 hours** on this assignment, don't worry if you can't finish it.

 You will find the exercises in the [exercises.md](./exercises.md) file.

-We don't expect you to use more than **5 hours** on this.
-If you're not finished after the time limit that's fine, just submit what you've got.

 We have bootstrapped this assignment with [Create React App](https://github.com/facebook/create-react-app) to give you the initial setup.